Afanc/colorizing_things/README.md

 We trained our network on batch size 9 for more than 200'000 iterations, with a learning rate of 0.0001 for the generator and 0.0004 for the discriminator (both at the same rate) and then reduced the learning rates by a factor 10 and trained the discriminator twice as many times, for 100'000 more iterations.

-We used hinge loss (as previously described) for both the generator and the discriminator with label smoothing at 0.9.
+We used Adam optimizer, hinge loss (as previously described) for both the generator and the discriminator with label smoothing at 0.9.

 ![Unet SAGAN](imgs/final.png)
 [Light yellow : stacks of convolutional layers, dark yellow and blue : batch normalization, red : pooling layers, purple : self-activation layers]